skid9000/NeppyBot-Pictures/README.md

 ## What the Nep?
 Some files are not renamed correctly!

-Normally, it shouldn't happen but if i missed some files, fell free to open a issue or a PR.
+Normally, it shouldn't happen but if i missed some files, feel free to open a issue or a PR.

 ## WHY NEPPYBOT ISN'T OPEN SOURCE?